pcaly626/kp_api/README.md

 a.
 Here create a file called `urls.py` and add this content inside

-`
     from django.urls import path
     from . import views

     urlpatterns = [
         path('', views.index)
     ]
-`

 b.
-Create a index function to render the new html webpage
+Create an index function to render the new html webpage

-`
-from django.shortcuts import render from django.http import JsonResponse
+    from django.shortcuts import render
+    from django.http import JsonResponse

     def index(request):
         return JsonResponse({'test':True})
-`

 4. Migrate the Model to the database